 Tracking the Progress of SCORM Content

 The platform identifies SCORM content as completed when learners press the Close button (also named Exit or Submit).
 Failing to press this button may result in the learning progress not being sent from the SCORM package to the platform and in the SCORM content not being marked as completed.
-Remember to tell your learners to press the button before closing the window or tab, or they will lose their progress.
-If you are using a custom domain, make sure that your custom domain is fully secured using HTTPS.
+For this reason, we strongly suggest including a completion screen in your SCORM packages to be displayed when the SCORM package confirms that tracking data has been transferred and to show the Close button on this screen.

 If you unenroll a user from a course after he or she has completed the SCORM content in the course, the tracking for the user is not deleted.
 If you re-enroll the user into the course, you will be able to view the tracking again.